 The Macro Dialog (CTRL+F8) shows a list of available macro commands, and allows you to select and run a macro, as well as halt or cancel a long-running macro, step through a complex macro one command at a time, or create and edit macros.
 Collections of macros can be saved to or loaded from files.

 Accessibility: When the Macro Dialog opens, the keyboard focus is on the ID field for changing the selected macro, but the Run button will respond when if you hit Enter.
 The Tab key moves from ID, to Run, to each of the other buttons, and back to ID.
 To move the focus to the Macro List, hit SHIFT+Tab from the ID field.

 NOTE: The Macro Save File button is disabled after the trial period, unless a Professional license key is present.
-However, you may continue to load and use macro files you have previously created, and you may create and use macros within a session without saving to a file.
+However, you may continue to load and use the included macro files, or those you have previously created, and you may create and use macros within a session without saving to a file.
 Instant Macros continue to work normally, including the ability to cut and paste commands from an external text file.